neo4j/neo4j-go-driver/README.md

 ## Logging

-Logging at the driver level can be configured by setting `Log` field of `neo4j.Config` through configuration functions that can be passed to `neo4j.NewDriver` function.
+Logging at the driver level can be configured by setting `Log` field of `config.Config` through configuration functions that can be passed to `neo4j.NewDriver` function.

 ### Console Logger